joemoose/psiops/docs/character.md

 ## Inventory

-Characters have 10 inventory slots: a backpack with six slots and four slots for their body (such as carried weapons, chest, legs, feet, head, etc.)
+Characters have 10 inventory slots: a backpack with six slots and four slots for their body (such as carried weapons or armor).

 Most items take up one slot, and small items may sometimes be bundled together.
 Slots are abstract and can be rearranged at the GM’s discretion.

-- Bulky items take up two slots and are typically two-handed or awkward to carry.
+- Bulky items that require two hands to carry take up two slots.
-- Unwieldy and heavy items cannot generally be carried by one person or in your inventory.
-Additional means of transportation must be arranged.
+- Unwieldy and heavy items that cannot generally be carried by one person can’t be placed in your inventory.
+Other means of transportation must be arranged.

 You cannot carry more items than your inventory allows.

 ## Tactical Supplies

-Tactical supplies are an abstract collection of mission-related standard-issue military gear such as rope, flashlights, multitools, and ammunition.
-You can restock supplies between missions back at base.
+Tactical supplies are an abstract collection of small, mission-related standard-issue military gear such as rope, flashlights, multitools, and ammunition.
+You generally start each mission with several units of tactical supplies.
+Spent supplies are restocked between missions back at base.

 Whenever you need a specific piece of gear during a mission, you declare what you need, and the game master determines if the item can be classified as standard tactical supplies; if the GM approves, remove one Supply from your inventory, and you now have that item.